 Adult Cardiac Surgery advances heart care

-The Section of Adult Cardiac Surgery, where surgeons performed 1,334 adult cardiac surgery operations in 2015, continually evolves and advances diagnoses and treatments for cardiac and thoracic aortic diseases.
+The Section of Adult Cardiac Surgery, where surgeons perform over 1,700 adult cardiac surgery operations annually, continually evolves and advances diagnoses and treatments for cardiac and thoracic aortic diseases.
 A few highlights from our Outcomes publication include the Transcatheter Valve Program which provides treatment for valvular heart disease by focusing on valve replacement and repair with valve preservation techniques through a minimally invasive, or thoracotomy approach.
 Another notable program works in the treatment of atrial and ventricular arrhythmias to allow us to provide hybrid therapies in concert with our electrophysiologists.
 The team's expertise also extends to the review of complex ischemic heart disease patients so they can be provided the most appropriate and informed treatments available.

 At the Forefront of Innovation

 The Department of Cardiac Surgery has pioneered numerous procedures, including minimally invasive valve replacements and an improved way of repairing aortic aneurysms.
 The center is a world leader in caring for children with hypoplastic left heart syndrome, providing treatment for over 1,000 newborns with the condition.
 University of Michigan surgeons have reduced the mortality rate from 90 percent to less than 10 percent.
 As a teaching institution focused on research, surgeons are committed to offering the newest advances to the patients they serve.